Eating a lot of added sugar is bad for your health.

 - Confectioner's (powdered) sugar

-Food manufacturers also add sugar to foods in the form of syrups.
-Syrups are usually thick liquids that are made up of large amounts of sugar dissolved in water.
+Sugar is also added to foods in the form of syrups.
+Syrups are usually thick liquids made from large quantities of sugar dissolved in water.

-They are used to sweeten a wide variety of foods, but are most often found in cold drinks or other liquids.
+They are found in a wide variety of foods but most often in cold drinks or other liquids.

 Common syrups to look out for on food labels include: